RWTH-EBC/ADDMo/01_Readme/Readme.txt

 This allows to go back to this final input data whenever you want.

 Advises on how to understand the entry section in SharedVariables:
-Per Method you¥ll find:
+Per Method you¬¥ll find:
 1.Line: A comment about what the method is or does 2.Line: A variable that decides whether this method will be used or not. (possible entries are: True or False) Following lines: Only if additional attributes need to be set: The respective attributes, read the comments to understand which entries are valid.
 Empty lines separate the methods

-Check for the order of how the methods are executed, as each method¥s input is the output of the method conducted before!
+Check for the order of how the methods are executed, as each method¬¥s input is the output of the method conducted before!